luci/recipes-py/doc/user_guide.md

 Example [recipes folder](https://chromium.googlesource.com/chromium/tools/build/+/master/scripts/slave/recipes).

-#### recipe_modules folder
+#### `recipe_modules` folder

-The recipe_modules folder contains subfolders, one per module.
+The `recipe_modules` folder contains subfolders, one per module.
 Unlike recipes, the module namespace is flat in each repo.
-A recipe_module is composed of a couple files:
+A recipe module directory contains these files:

   * `__init__.py` - Contains the `DEPS`, `PROPERTIES`, etc. declarations for the recipe_module.